Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + Give a hypothetical model;
     + Represent microscopic particles or microorganisms as cartoons.

-+ Figure Legends
-  + Allows the figure to stand alone; May contain:
++ Figure Legends: Allows the figure to stand alone, may contain:
   1. Brief title
   2. Essential experimental details
   3. Definitions of symbols or line/bar patterns
   4. Explanation of panels (Variables definitions, ...)
   5. Statistical information (test used, p-vales, ...)

++ Graphs
+  +

 ### 5.2 Results